Abbey of Saint-Hubert: History

 The monastery was founded in the village of Andage in 687 by Pepin of Herstal and his wife, Plectrude, for the monk Bergis.
 It was dedicated to St Peter.

-The remains of St Hubert (died 727) were installed in the monastery on 30 September 825.
+The remains of Saint Hubert of Liège (died 727) were installed in the monastery on 30 September 825.
 Both the abbey and the town would as a result come to be generally known as "Saint-Hubert".

 Because of St Hubert's status as patron saint of hunting, the Abbey was a noted centre of hound breeding and today's Bloodhound is believed to be descended from the hounds bred there.

 There were serious fires in the monastery in 1130, 1261, and 1525, and the building was sacked by Calvinists in 1568.
 The final suppression of the monastery took place in 1797.

 Chronicle

 The monastery's chronicle, known as the Cantatorium of Saint-Hubert from the music book in which it was originally recorded, was published in 1906 in an edition by Karl Hanquet.
 Originally composed in the years around 1100, it is a major source for the history of the investiture controversy in the diocese of Liège.